axonweb3/axon/README.md

 ## Toolchain

-Apart from the framework, axon has corresponding toolchains:
+Apart from the framework, Axon has corresponding toolchains:

-- [Axon Faucet](https://github.com/axonweb3/axon-faucet): faucet for the chain based Axon.
+- [Axon Faucet](https://github.com/axonweb3/axon-faucet): the faucet for the chain-based Axon.
-- [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the chain based Axon.
+- [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the chain-based Axon.
-- [Axon DevOps](https://github.com/axonweb3/axon-devops): includes some utilities such as monitor, benchmark tool and so on.
+- [Axon DevOps](https://github.com/axonweb3/axon-devops): includes several utilities, such as monitor, benchmark tool and so on.

-All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli) which is a exquisite and deft command line interface**.
-You can use Axon CLI to do anything related Axon.
+All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface that makes everything Axon-related easier.

 ## Contributing